linode/apl-docs/docs/get-started/labs/lab-19.md

 The internal ingress network policies allow you to:

-- Deny all traffic to the Pods of a Workload (default)
+- Deny all traffic to Pods (default mode)
 - Allow selected Workload Pods running on the cluster to access your Workload's Pods
 - Allow all traffic to the Pods of a Workload

 `Deny all` and `Allow all` we don't need to explain right?

 :::info
-The Ingress Network Policies in Otomi rely on the `otomi.io/app` label.
-All Workloads in Otomi need to use this label.
+The Ingress Network Policies in Otomi rely on Pod labels.
+We require that a single label covers Pods for a given workload.
+We recommend to use the `otomi.io/app: <workload-name>` label.
-When you're using an Otomi quick start template from the Catalog, this label is always added.
 :::

 To allow other Workloads in the cluster to access your Workload's Pods, follow these steps:

-- Register your Workload's Kubernetes ClusterIP service as a Service in Otomi.
-If public ingress isn't needed, select the `Private` Exposure option.
 - Navigate to the `Network Policies` page in the Otomi Console and click `Create Netpol`.
 - Name the network policy and select the `ingress` rule type.
 - Add the selector label name and value for the Workload Pods to be accessed.
-Use the `otomi.io/app` label value.
+E.g.: use the `otomi.io/app` label.
 - Select either `AllowAll` or `AllowOnly` mode.
 - If you select `AllowOnly`, specify the namespace (e.g., `team-labs`), and the selector label name and value for the Workload Pods to be accessed.
-Again, use the `otomi.io/app` label value.
 - Add more rules if needed.

 ## Understanding Egress Network Policies